-Anne Steele (1717–1778) was one of these major influencers—the first significant female hymn writer in history and purportedly the most popular Baptist hymn writer in the history of the church.
+Anne Steele (1717–1778) was the first significant female hymn writer in history and supposedly the most popular Baptist hymn writer in the history of the church.

 I was introduced to the late Anne Steele a couple years ago by my hymn-loving husband.
-In fact, if you ever unearth her three-volume work* in a used bookstore and sell it to me, Trevor and I just might name our first child after you in profound gratitude!
+In fact, if you ever unearth her three-volume work* in a used bookstore and sell it to me, Trevor and I just might rename one of our children after you in profound gratitude.
 (Anne is Trevor’s favorite hymn writer, and this book is a highly coveted treasure.)
-But I digress . . .
+But I digress.

 According to John Gadsby:

 From early life [Anne] was exceedingly fond of poetry, but was very unwilling for her productions to be submitted to the public eye.
 When at last she gave her consent, she would not have her own name attached to the volumes, but published them under the signature of Theodosia (“The Gift of God”), and gave all the profits to charity.

 Anne’s hymns first appeared in a hymnbook in 1769.
 Her father wrote in his diary:

 Today Nanny sent part of her composition to London to be printed.
 I entreat a gracious God, who enabled and stirred her up to such a work, to direct in it and bless it for the good of many.
 I pray God to make it useful, and keep her humble.